microsoft/azure-quantum-python/azure-quantum/tests/README.md

 To prevent potentially sensitive information to be checked-in in the repository (like authentication tokens, access keys, etc) inside the recordings, we do several text replacements in the HTTP requests and responses in the VCR pipeline before they end-up persisted in the recorded files.

-The [QuantumTestBase.\_\_init\_\_ method](https://github.com/microsoft/azure-quantum-python/blob/main/azure-quantum/tests/unit/common.py#L73) contains several rules (mostly regular expressions) that are applied in the HTTP requests and reponses via several recording and playback processors that are injected in the VCR HTTP pipeline.
+The [QuantumTestBase.\_\_init\_\_ method](https://github.com/microsoft/azure-quantum-python/blob/main/azure-quantum/tests/unit/common.py#L73) contains several rules (mostly regular expressions) that are applied in the HTTP requests and responses via several recording and playback processors that are injected in the VCR HTTP pipeline.
 We use some common processors provided by the Azure SDK framework (including AccessTokenReplacer, InteractiveAccessTokenReplacer, RequestUrlNormalizer) but we also apply custom text replacement logic in URLs and HTTP Headers via the `process_request` and `process_response` methods and some other processors/filters found at the end of the file.

 ### Ability to Pause Recordings